-2. Introduction
+2.Introduction

-The Authority is responsible for planning, designing, building, and operating the first high-speed rail system in the nation.
-California's high-speed rail system will connect the mega-regions of the state, contribute to economic development and a cleaner environment, create jobs, and preserve agricultural and protected lands.
+The Authority is responsible for planning, designing, building, and operating the first HSR system in the nation.
+California's HSR system will connect the mega-regions of the state, contribute to economic development and a cleaner environment, create jobs, and preserve agricultural and protected lands.
 In what is known as Phase 1 of the program, the system is designed to run from San Francisco to the Los Angeles basin in under three hours at speeds capable of greater than 200 miles per hour.
 In addition, the Authority is working with regional partners to implement a statewide rail modernization plan that will invest billions of dollars in local and regional rail lines to meet the state's 21st century transportation needs.

 Construction is under way and the Authority is a project delivery organization.
 With large scale construction occurring, the economic impact of the activities continues to be substantial.
-Starting with just a few employees over a decade ago, the project has now supported thousands of jobs across all functions from planning and environmental clearance to engineering and construction.
+Starting with just a few employees over a decade ago, the project has now supported tens of thousands of jobs across all functions from planning and environmental clearance to engineering and construction.
 The investment has generated substantial economic impacts to California as well as local counties and cities.
-To understand these impacts, the Authority developed an annual report "Economic Impact Analysis - Technical Supporting Document" which was first started in September 2017.
-This report details economic impacts that result from the expenditures attributable to the investment in high-speed rail.
+To understand these impacts, the Authority developed an annual report Economic Impact Analysis - Technical Supporting Document which was first started in September 2017.
+This report details economic impacts that result from the expenditures attributable to the investment in HSR.

-This FY 2022-23 Economic Impact Study covers the economic impacts of the investment in high-speed rail for the period of July 2022 to June 2023 and adds the impacts to the cumulative totals since 2006.
+This FY 2023-24 Economic Impact Study covers the economic impacts of the investment in HSR for the period of July 2023 to June 2024 and adds the impacts to the cumulative totals since 2006.
 This document serves as the methodological overview and provides the detailed data and assumptions supporting the results from the analysis and other documents that may reference the results.
-The previous analyses that focused on July 2006 through June 2022 will be referenced as the Historical Analysis with subsequent analyses focusing on future spending.
+The previous analyses that focused on July 2006 through June 2023 will be referenced as the Historical Analysis with subsequent analyses focusing on future spending.